kongxb/Jenkins-Build-Status/README.md

 ## Description

 Simple [Dashing](http://shopify.github.com/dashing) widget (and associated job) to display the current build status of a Jenkins server.
 When all jobs are fine a blue background with a thumbs-up icons is shown.
 When one or more jobs are in a failed state, they are listed on a red background.
+If culprits are available the user which has broken the build will also be shown.
+When the Speech Synthesis API is available on the browser it will say one of the predefined texts out loud every 5 minutes.
+See jenkins_build_status.coffee for the texts and the timeBetweenSounds parameter.

 Calls are made to the [Jenkins API](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API) to retrieve the build status and culprits if they are available.

+Please leave a comment below if you are using this widget :-)

 Installing the widget
 ===============